mdominijanni/inferno/docs/zoo/learning-stdp.md

 - $\delta$, [Dirac delta function](<guide/mathematics:Dirac Delta Function>)

 $[\cdots]$ is the Iverson bracket and equals $1$ if the inner statement is true and $0$ if it is false.

+*Note:*

+Training is Hebbian when $A_+$ is positive and $A_-$ is negative.
+When the sign of $A_+$ or $A_-$ is positive, the weights are potentiated, and when negative, the weights are depressed.
+The former is applied on a postsynaptic spike and the latter on a presynaptic spike.

 ## Delay-Adjusted Spike-Timing Dependent Plasticity (Delay-Adjusted STDP)
 ```{admonition} Work In Progress